Clomipramine: Pharmacokinetics

 The oral bioavailability of clomipramine is approximately 50%.
 Peak plasma concentrations occur around 2–6 hours (with an average of 4.7 hours) after taking clomipramine orally and are in the range of 56–154 ng/mL (178–489 nmol/L).
 Steady-state concentrations of clomipramine are around 134–532 ng/mL (426–1,690 nmol/L), with an average of 218 ng/mL (692 nmol/L), and are reached after 7 to 14 days of repeated dosing.
 Steady-state concentrations of the active metabolite, desmethylclomipramine, are around 230–550 ng/mL (730–1,750 nmol/L).
 The volume of distribution (V_{d}) of clomipramine is approximately 17 L/kg.
 It binds approximately 97–98% to plasma proteins, primarily to albumin.
 Clomipramine is metabolized in the liver mainly by CYP2D6.
 It has a terminal half-life of 32 hours, and its N-desmethyl metabolite, desmethylclomipramine, has a terminal half-life of approximately 69 hours.
 Clomipramine is mostly excreted in urine (60%) and feces (32%).

 Although the normal maximum-recommended total daily dosage of clomipramine is 250 milligrams, treatment-resistant cases of depression and obsessive-compulsive disorder may require corresponding doses within the range of 255 to 300 milligrams.
 Indeed, doses of 375 milligrams per day, sometimes in combination with venlafaxine or aripiprazole, have not only been necessary but, remarkably, relatively well-tolerated.
 Caution, however, is generally prudent when doing this, as seizures, which are more likely to occur with clomipramine than every other tricyclic antidepressant besides maprotiline, become more and more of a risk beyond the normally-recommended upper-ceiling.
-At daily doses ≤ 250 m.g., the incidence of seizures may be reliably estimated to be around the order of 0.48%.
+At daily doses ≤ 250 mg, the incidence of seizures may be reliably estimated to be around the order of 0.48%.
 (All tricyclic antidepressants technically lower the seizure-threshold but this is only significant with amoxapine, maprotiline and, indeed, clomipramine.)

-Dose-increases between 25 m.g. and 150 m.g., barring significant drug-drug interactions which may elevate clomipramine blood-levels, should be titrated in doses of 50 m.g.
-(25 m.g. in the case of panic disorder and 10 to 25 m.g. in the cases of premature ejaculation and narcoleptic cataplexy) and above 150 m.g. in 25 m.g. increments.
-Average optimal total daily doses for depression (whether mild or severe), premature ejaculation, cataplexy-narcolepsy, obsessive-compulsive disorder, panic disorder and trichotilomania respectively are (in milligrams) 150, 50, 25 - 75, 150 - 250, 50 - 150 and 150 - 200.
+Dose-increases between 25 mg and 150 mg, barring significant drug-drug interactions which may elevate clomipramine blood-levels, should be titrated in doses of 50 mg (25 mg in the case of panic disorder and 10 to 25 mg in the cases of premature ejaculation and narcoleptic cataplexy) and above 150 mg in 25 mg increments.
+Average optimal total daily doses for depression (whether mild or severe), premature ejaculation, cataplexy-narcolepsy, obsessive–compulsive disorder, panic disorder and trichotilomania respectively are (in milligrams) 150, 50, 25 - 75, 150 - 250, 50 - 150 and 150 - 200.
 Some consider the minimum optimally-therapeutic dose of clomipramine in obsessive-compulsive disorder, which often requires much higher levels of serotonergic concentration than other indications for these drugs, to be 200, rather than 150, milligrams per day.
 For premature ejaculation, clomipramine can be taken prn 3 to 5 hours before attempted sexual intercourse.